-Streams Tech, Inc. developed a watershed model using BASINS/HSPF for Hyco River, which flows from North Carolina into Virginia, and performed initial model setup (e.g. BASINS/HSPF setup, watershed delineation, land use reclassification, FTable generation, pre-processing of input data), weather data and WDM file preparation, hydrologic and water quality calibration and validation of the model.
+Streams Tech, Inc. developed a watershed model using BASINS/HSPF for Hyco River, which flows from North Carolina into Virginia, and performed initial model setup (e.g. watershed delineation, land use reclassification, FTable generation, pre-processing of input data), weather data and WDM file preparation, hydrologic and water quality calibration, and validation of the model.
 The project involved an eight year simulation of flow and pollutant concentrations on an hourly basis at various locations to determine the assimilative capacity of stream reaches and was used to develop TMDL allocations for various impaired reaches of the watershed.
 The TMDLs were approved by EPA in 2015.

 Gapminder is a non-profit venture promoting sustainable global development and achievement of the United Nations Millennium Development Goals by increased use and understanding of statistics and other information about social, economic and environmental development at local, national and global levels.
 We are like a modern “museum” that helps making the world understandable, using the Internet.